SpineEventEngine/chat-bot/ENVIRONMENT.md

 The bot requires the following Pub/Sub topics to be configured:

-1. `incoming-bot-messages` — that is the topic that is used in the `Connection settings` of the bot configuration.
+1. `incoming-bot-messages` — the topic that is used in the `Connection settings` of the bot configuration.
 The Hangouts Chat system takes care of propagating user messages to this topic.